 Last but certainly not least, the ultimate game like Civilization has to be one that’s actively trying to topple Sid Meier’s giant off its gilded throne.
 Humankind, from the developers that brought you Endless Legend and Endless Space, seeks to become king of the hill through a reinvention of diplomatic, empire, and victory systems, as well as a turn-based tactical mode where armies can clash over large swathes of terrain.

 This is the game Amplitude has spent its entire existence working towards, so there’s a lot riding on it.
-You can read our Humankind review to see what we thought of it in full, but the short story is: it’s off to a great start.
-There are still some issues around late game balance, but it’s in no worse state than Civilization V or VI when those games first launched either.
-We can’t wait to see what the developers do with it from here.
+You can read our Humankind review to see what we thought of it in full.
+There are still some issues around late-game balance, but it’s in no worse state than Civilization V or VI.